-Matthew remains a minor character in the Bible.
+Matthew remains a minor character in the Bible and his name appears a mere 5 times in the New Testament; see full concordance.
 We read that he was present in the upper room in Jerusalem after the ascension of Christ (Acts 1:13) and that's it.
 But he wrote the Gospel of Matthew, and that made him one of the most famous apostles.
 When Judas had to be replaced, the lot appointed Ματθιας (Matthias), whose name is nearly identical to that of Matthew (Acts 1:23).

 🔼Etymology of the name Matthew